The Best Activities, Attractions, Sights and Tours in New Zealand

 Location: The Catlins, South Island.
 For more waterfalls to visit, check out the 12 Most Wonderful Waterfalls in New Zealand.

-Surfing is extremely popular in New Zealand and Kiwis aren’t afraid to throw the wetsuit on and hit the waves, even at the depths of the South Island.
-The most famous surf town, however, is Raglan on the North Island where there are plenty of lessons and gear hire available.
+Surfing is extremely popular in New Zealand and Kiwis aren’t afraid to throw on their wetsuit and hit the waves, even at the depths of the South Island.
+The most famous surf town, however, is Raglan on the North Island where there are plenty of lessons and gear hire available (more info on Viator or Klook).

 Location: Raglan, North Island.
 For more surfing locations, see The Best Surf Regions in New Zealand.